 What’s wrong with you?

-We have to know what disease or condition you have so we can go to that rubric and see which of the remedies there have the characteristic symptoms of our case.
+We have to know what disease or condition you have so we can go to that rubric and see which of the remedies there match the characteristic symptoms of your case.
 Measles?
 Heart disease?
 PMS?
 Arthritis?
 Gallstones?
 Kidney stones?
 Ovarian cyst?
-A stomach virus?
+Stomach virus?

-Some of you are going to say, “Isn’t this allopathy?”
+Some of you are going to say, “But isn’t this allopathy?”

 3. Sudden Onset

 4. Delusions, Strange/Rare/ Peculiar/ and Most recent symptom

 7. Physical Generals–symptoms that start with the word “I” (I’m hot, I’m cold, I’m thirsty, I’m irritable….)